University Response to COVID-19

 If you are expecting a delivery, please be in direct contact with your delivery person and arrange a time to meet them at the door.

-- The Butler Center will be closed during the break.
+- The Butler Center will be closed during the stay at home order.
 The library, residence halls, dining, and other services will remain open with limited service or reduced hours.

 - Unoccupied residence halls (Carondelet, Caecilian, Crandall, St. Mary, Stanton) were closed and locked on March 23 to ensure the safety and security of those who remain on campus, and to secure the rooms and belongings for students until it is safe to retrieve them.
 If students need to retrieve a personal item (e.g. medication, text books) from their residential space, they must contact Residence Life at firstname.lastname@example.org to make arrangements.